Kindergarten

 (https://www.nextgenscience.org/parentguides)

-Calm Classroom is a program that assists students in self-regulation of their bodies and emotions through breathing and stretching excercises.
-This program is optional.
+Calm Classroom is a program that assists students in self-regulation of their bodies and emotions through breathing and stretching exercises.
+This program is optional and takes about 2 minutes each day.
+All classrooms do Calm Classroom after lunch and recess.
 Sauganash School is understanding and respectful of all beliefs.
+Please let your teacher know if you prefer for your child to sit out of Calm Classroom.

 Second Step teaches students the reasons for appropriate behavior in the classroom.
 Kindergarten learns to have "Eyes watching...
 Ears listening...
 Body still... & Voice quiet" at the appropriate times.
 There is a time to scream, sing, and shout.
 There is a time to be calm and listening.